Ivorush/labs/content/careers/senior-infrastructure-engineer.md

 ---
 title: Senior Infrastructure Engineer
-description: Alora Labs, a leading IoT development company is seeking a Senior Infrastructure Engineer to join the team.
+description: Simba Labs, a leading IoT development company is seeking a Senior Infrastructure Engineer to join the team.
-location: Toronto, Canada
+location: Nakuru, Kenya
 ---

 ### About Us

-Alora Labs is a leading-edge software company specializing in building innovative and scalable solutions.
+Simba Labs is a leading-edge software company specializing in building innovative and scalable solutions.
 We're looking for a talented and experienced Senior DevOps Engineer to join our team and contribute to the effective operation and improvement of our systems and services.
 If you're passionate about automation, infrastructure as code, and enjoy maintaining a smooth and efficient operation in a highly available environment, this position might be for you!

 ### Job Description